shyamvyas890/ASMREncyclopedia/README.md

 Efficiently find desired videos using a robust [search bar](#search-functionality).

 ### Video Feed
-Tailor your video feed by [subscribing to specific tags](#video-feed) and customizing preferences.
+Tailor your video and forum feed by [subscribing to specific tags](#video-feed) and customizing preferences.

 ### Sorting Options
 Sort videos based on criteria like [oldest, latest, best, and worst](#sorting-options).

 ### Account Settings
-Users can manage their [account settings](#account-settings), including changing their email and password.
+Users can manage their [account settings](#account-settings), including changing their email, password, and video and forum post subscription preferences.

 ### Random Video Option
 Discover something new with a [random video](#random-video) option.